unbit/uwsgi-docs/ThingsToKnow.rst

 * Some Linux distributions (read: Debian Etch 4) make a mix of newer kernels with very old userspace.
 This kind of combination can make the uWSGI build system spit out errors (most notably on ``unshare()``, pthread locking, ``inotify``...).
 You can force uWSGI to configure itself for an older system prefixing the 'make' (or whatever way you use to build it) with ``CFLAGS="-DOBSOLETE_LINUX_KERNEL"``

-* By default the stdin is remapped to /dev/null on startup.
-If you need a valid stdin (for debugging, piping and so on) add --honour-stdin
+* By default stdin is remapped to ``/dev/null`` on uWSGI startup.
+If you need a valid stdin (for debugging, piping and so on) add ``--honour-stdin``.

 * You can easily add non-existent options to your config files (as placeholder, custom options, or app-related configuration items).
 This is a really handy feature, but can lead to headaches on typos.
 The strict mode (--strict) will disable this feature, and only valid uWSGI options are tolerated.

-* Some plugin (most notably python and perl) has code auto-reloading facilities.
-Albeit they are very appealing, you MUST use them only under development as they are really heavyweight.
-For example the python --py-autoreload option will scan your whole module tree at every check cycle.
+* Some plugins (most notably Python and Perl) have code auto-reloading facilities.
+Although they might sound very appealing, you MUST use them only under development as they are really heavy-weight.
+For example the Python --py-autoreload option will scan your whole module tree at every check cycle.